Tell them you love them!

 729 tells them you love themHow many of us adults remember our parents telling us how much they love us?
 Have we also heard and seen how proud they are of us, of their children?
 Many loving parents have said similar things to their children while they were growing up.
 Some of us have parents who have expressed such thoughts only after their children have grown and come to visit.
 Sadly, a large number of adults cannot recall such thoughts ever being communicated to them.
 In fact, many adults never knew they were the pride and joy of their parents.
 Unfortunate, but most of these parents had also never heard from their parents how important they are to them.
 That's why they had no example that they could pass on to us, their children.
 Children need to hear how important they are to their parents.
 If that happens, it will have a decisive impact on her whole life.

-When Jesus was transfigured, a voice spoke out of the cloud: «This is my beloved Son, in whom I am well pleased; you shall hear it!"
-(Mt17,5).
-Again, God the Father expresses His exceedingly great joy in His Son!
+When Jesus was transfigured, a voice from the cloud said: “This is my beloved Son, in whom I am well pleased; listen to him!”
+(Mt17,5)Once again, God the Father expresses his extraordinary joy over his Son!

 Did you get that?
 Perhaps you may feel judged and humiliated too often.
 God doesn't see you that way.
 This may be difficult for you to grasp.
 Maybe you grew up with nothing but judgments.
 Your parents were quick to judge you and show you how badly you failed their expectations.
 Your siblings constantly criticized you.
 Your employer is quick to tell you what nonsense you are doing and you feel very insecure in such a situation.
 You always feel like you're being judged.
 It is therefore difficult for you to imagine that God does not feel and express himself in the same way.

 Why did Jesus come into our world?
-He tells us: "God did not send his Son into the world to judge the world, but that the world might be saved through him" (John 3,17).
-Incomprehensible!
+He tells us: “God did not send his Son into the world to condemn the world, but to save the world through him.”
+(Joh 3,17)Incredible!
 God doesn't sit in heaven looking down on you to judge you.
-God damn not!
+God doesn't condemn!
 God doesn't look at everything you do wrong.
-You may see it that way, but God sees you perfectly in Jesus!
-Because you are in Christ, God says of you what He said of Jesus.
+You might see it that way, but God sees you as perfect in Jesus!
+Because you are in Christ, God says the same thing about you that He said about Jesus.
 Listen carefully!
-If you are a man, He says to you, "This is my Son, in whom I am well pleased!"
-If you are a woman, He tells you these words: "This is my daughter, in whom I am well pleased!"
+If you are a man, He says to you, "This is my son, in whom I am well pleased!"
+If you are a woman, He says to you, "This is my daughter, in whom I am well pleased!"
 Do you hear it?

 God gives us a glorious example of how he sees us who are in Christ.
 He shows us parents how to treat our children.
 You may never have heard from your parents that you were their pride.
 Would you like your children to look back on parents who never told them they were a great joy?
 Do not let that happen!